PauseAI/pauseai-website/src/posts/brussels-microsoft-protest.md

 ## Why at Microsoft?

-Microsoft and its subsidiary OpenAI are currently building the most powerful AI models.
+Microsoft invested $13 billion in OpenAI, which is currently building the most powerful AI models.
-They are in the lead with the capacities of GPT-4.
-Their decision to open up their GPT APIs to plugins has accelerated the development of AI drastically.
+Microsoft is locked in a race with other AI companies (like Google and Anthropic) to build the most powerful AI systems as fast as possible.
+This market dynamic is dangerous because it incentivizes companies to focus on capabilities and minimize safety efforts.
+This could lead to [serious risks](/risks) including [existential risk](/xrisk).

 We believe Microsoft is in a good position to take responsibility and support a pause on giant AI experiments.